fridlmue/harbour-avarisk/README.md

 Screenshots are available [here][screenshots].

+## pyAvaCore
+The Python core of avaRisk - pyAvaCore - moved to an extra repository at https://gitlab.com/albina-euregio/pyAvaCore.
+From Version 0.8 the Python-Code will be used from this project.
+Core component development and adding new Regions will be tracked there.

 ## Download and Install
 - avaRisk can be found and installed from openrepos. (https://openrepos.net/content/fridl/avarisk-avalanche-bulletins)
 - avaRisk can be found and installed from the Jolla Store/Sailfish Harbour. (https://harbour.jolla.com/)